priyankakendrekar/Movie-Genere-Identification/README.md

-# Movie-Genere-Identification
+# Movie-Genre-Identification
-Movie geenre classification by movie plot.
+Movie genre classification by movie plot.
 ## Aim:
 Given a plot story of movie (more than 50 characters), identify its Genre (Total 19 Genres)
 ## Dataset: